Malacca City: Public transport

 There were railway tracks from Pulau Sebang to Malacca City before World War II, but these were dismantled by the Japanese for the construction of the Burmese Death Railway.
 On 10 October 2015, Keretapi Tanah Melayu Berhad (KTMB) commuter service has introduced a new route, shuttle service between Seremban-Sebang/Tampin-Gemas station.

 A 1.6-km line of Malacca Monorail was launched in October 2010, served the route along the Malacca River.
 Due to several technical glitches months into its operation, the system was left idle in 2013.
 However, in June 2015 the Malacca State Government decided to revive the project.
 On 4 December 2017, Malacca Monorail has re-operate with enhanced safety features such as lightning-prevention devices and the addition of a rescue vehicle to attract wagons in the event of a technical problem.
 The previous incident is believed will not recur as tests had been performed for two months before re-operation.
 The Malacca Monorail operating hours are 10.00 am to 10.00 pm on weekdays and will be continued until 12.00 midnight on Saturdays and Sundays.

+A tram system powered by compressed natural gas was due to open in 2012, but the news about the project appears to have dried up.
+A new plan with a different route was proposed in 2023.